aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ### Providing custom log configuration

-You can configure custom log driver and its configuration for the container.
+You can provide custom log driver and its configuration for the container.

 ```ts
 new batch.JobDefinition(stack, 'job-def', {